Lake Poopó: Lake dynamics

-The main inlet of Lake Poopó (roughly 92% of the water) comes from the Desaguadero River, which enters the lake at the north end.
-It flows south from Lake Titicaca.
-There are numerous smaller inlets along the eastern shore of the lake, many of which are dry most of the year.
-At times of very high water levels, Poopó is connected to the salt desert Salar de Coipasa in the west.
-A minor outlet leads to Salar de Uyuni in the far south of the Altiplano, but as the lake lacks any major outlet, it is classified as an endorheic basin.
+The main inlet of Lake Poopó (roughly 92% of the water) came from the Desaguadero River, which entered the lake at the north end.
+It flowed south from Lake Titicaca.
+There were numerous smaller inlets along the eastern shore of the lake, many of which were dry most of the year.
+At times of very high water levels, Poopó was connected to the salt desert Salar de Coipasa in the west.
+A minor outlet led to Salar de Uyuni in the far south of the Altiplano, but as the lake lacks any major outlet, it is classified as an endorheic basin.

-When the water level of Lake Titicaca is below 3810 m, the flow of Desaguadero River is so low it can no longer compensate for the massive water losses due to evaporation from the surface of Lake Poopó.
-At this point, the lake volume begins to decrease.
+When the water level of Lake Titicaca was below 3810 m, the flow of Desaguadero River was so low it could no longer compensate for the massive water losses due to evaporation from the surface of Lake Poopó.
+At this point, the lake volume began to decrease.
 At its maximum in 1986, the lake had an area of 3500 km2.
 During the years that followed, the surface area steadily decreased until 1994, when the lake disappeared completely.
-The time period between 1975 and 1992 is the longest period in recent times when the lake had a continuous water body.
-Renewed rainfalls in the mid-1990s revitalized the lake again.
+The time period between 1975 and 1992 was the longest period in recent times when the lake had a continuous water body.

 Action has been taken in order to make the area ecologically sustainable again, with the help of funding from the European Union.
-But the efforts have been unable to offset other changes: since 1995 regional temperatures have risen and consequently tripled the evaporation rates.
+But the efforts have been unable to offset other changes: since 1995 regional temperatures have risen and consequently tripled evaporation rates.
 In addition, water was drawn off for mining and irrigation, compounding the problems.
 On 20 January 2016 the area was declared a disaster zone by the Bolivian government.

 Salinity and geology

-The water of Lake Poopó is highly saline.
-The salinity is a result of the endorheic nature of the hydrological system on the Altiplano, which allows all weathered ions to remain in the system.
-The salinity of Lake Poopó is further increased by the arid climate and the high evaporation from the lake surface.
+The water of Lake Poopó was highly saline.
+The salinity was a result of the endorheic nature of the hydrological system on the Altiplano, which allowed all weathered ions to remain in the system.
+The salinity of Lake Poopó was further increased by the arid climate and the high evaporation from the lake surface.

-In the northern end of Lake Poopó, dilution of the salinity occurs due to freshwater flow from the Desaguadero River.
-The salt gradient of the water increases towards the south.
+In the northern end of Lake Poopó, dilution of the salinity occurred due to freshwater flow from the Desaguadero River.
+The salt gradient of the water increased towards the south.

-The salinity varies with water volume.
+The salinity varied with water volume.
 During October and November 2006, the salinity in the north end of the lake varied between brackish and saline (15–30,000 mg/L).
 In the south end of the lake the water was classified as a brine (105,000–125,000 mg/L).
-The water type is a 4–2 Na-(Mg)-Cl-(SO4).
+The water type was a 4–2 Na-(Mg)-Cl-(SO4).

 Geological sources of sodium chloride (NaCl), such as halite and feldspars, are present in the drainage area.
 These could also contribute to the salinity of Lake Poopó.
-The lake body is situated on top of Cenozoic deposits, consisting mainly of unconsolidated material.
+The lake body was situated on top of Cenozoic deposits, consisting mainly of unconsolidated material.
 These sediments are the remains of extensive prehistoric lakes, which covered the Altiplano during at least five glaciation periods.